 Some debtors believe that they do not have to disclose an injury or potential claim, as long as they do not file suit until after bankruptcy case has closed.
 They are wrong.
 If the injury happened or claim arose before the debtor filed for bankruptcy, the debtor must disclose it to the trustee.

-Anyone tempted not to disclose a personal injury claim (or any other claim) should know that bankruptcy trustees regularly check court records after the bankruptcy case closes to see if debtors have filed a personal injury case based on a pre-filing injury.
-In fact, I have spoken to trustees who have located and seized personal injury awards several years after the debtor received a discharge and the bankruptcy case was closed.
+Anyone tempted not to disclose a personal injury claim (or any other claim) should know that bankruptcy trustees regularly check court records after the bankruptcy case closes.
+Trustees can and will discover if debtors have filed a personal injury case based on a pre-filing injury.
+In fact, I have spoken to trustees who have located and seized personal injury awards years after the debtor received a discharge and the bankruptcy case was closed.

 Quick Note: In most cases where a case is pending, trustees will allow you to keep your current personal injury attorney.
 Most trustees will simply ask you to provide a letter from your personal injury attorney stating the attorney's opinion of the value of the case and the likelihood of recovery.
 However, because the claim is part of the bankruptcy estate, the trustee can instead choose to retain another attorney to pursue the claim.
 The trustee may even settle the case for less than you would have taken.